Kamholtz/notes/vault/vim.plugins.fzf.md

 let g:fzf_preview_window=''
 ```

+Maybe this is due to not having git command line installed on my work machine (whereas it is installed on my home machine).

 ## Search Files from first ancestor containing .git

 Search upwards from current path to an ancestor containing `.git` and then call `:Files` from that parent.
 Useful for searching through a large repo of many sub-projects, where one of the sub-projects is your current working directory (`:cd`).